All Episodes

 There are huge banking problems in Ireland today.

-It's really a uh a global economic crisis that is uh that is happening out there, but I'm surprised because all this is supposed to end today.
+It's really a global economic crisis that is happening out there.

 And that speech just didn't deliver any hope.

-And certainly you want to talk about change here.
+And certainly, you want to talk about change here.

 Listen to the Reverend Lowry again.

-This this is change.
+This is change.

 Let all those who do justice and love mercy say amen.